43 injured as tourist bus veers off road in Bavaria | Business

 Police said seven people sustained serious injuries, while 36 others, including the driver, were more lightly injured.

-The bus was travelling from the German state of North Rhine-Westphalia to the Austrian ski resort of Kaprun, police said.
+The bus was traveling from the German state of North Rhine-Westphalia to the Austrian ski resort of Kaprun, police said.

 Police said the road remained closed as of Saturday afternoon.